Step-by-step directions to make your own Easy DIY Farmhouse Coffee Cup Stand with Vintage Hooks for attractive mug storage

 When it was all done, I poured myself a cup of coffee in one of my mom/grandmother/great-grandmother’s mugs, and stepped back to appreciate our creation.
 I love it when an idea comes together with a piece of history, a family keepsake, or a memory.
 These are the best projects of all.

 PS.
-You can follow The House on Silverado on social media and subscribe via email using the box on this page, so you won’t miss a thing!
+You can follow The House on Silverado on social media and subscribe via email, so you won’t miss a thing!

 If you don’t want to make your own mug holder, you can certainly purchase this just-as-lovely one that was my inspiration.